Response: Carbon dioxide removal (CDR)

 CCS: Carbon Capture and Storage underground (not the same as DACCS)

 Factories and power generating plans capture the CO2 they emit before it goes into the atmosphere.
-They then have three options:
+The technology to achieve this includes mining suitable rock formations such as olivine and

 BECCS: Bioenergy with Carbon Capture and Storage (growing forests to burn them)